 Simply blend all the ingredients together in a blender or food processor, pour into a loaf pan, and bake.
 In less than an hour you’ll have fresh, homemade gluten free bread using only oat flour.

-This bread is makes a wholesome gluten free breakfast, slathered with peanut butter and bananas, or use it for sandwiches, grilled cheese, or to serve alongside dinner.
+This bread is makes a wholesome GF breakfast, slathered with peanut butter and bananas, or use it for sandwiches, grilled cheese, or to serve alongside dinner.
+Or, for a sweeter version, try these easy homemade muffins with oat flour!

-Gluten free oat bread uses affordable ingredients, many which are right in your kitchen.
-I typically have homemade yogurt on hand, but if are looking for a dairy-free recipe you may also substitute unsweetened applesauce.
+Oat bread uses affordable ingredients, many which are right in your kitchen.
+I typically have yogurt on hand, but if are looking for a dairy-free recipe you may also substitute unsweetened applesauce.
+More baking notes on that are included below.

-- Oats – For gluten free bread, be sure to use certified GF oats
+- Oats – For gluten free bread, be sure to use certified GF oats.
+They will be blended quickly into 1-minute homemade oat flour.

-- Plain yogurt – Or substitute unsweetened applesauce for dairy-free bread
+- Plain yogurt – Or substitute unsweetened applesauce for dairy-free bread.
+Baking tips for this are included in the recipe card.

 - Milk or non-dairy substitute